 - it’s not all about technical skill, but having at least basic digital skills and awareness is helpful

 - unlearning jargon relating to technology, and recognising that what may seem obvious may not be to someone without experience or digital skills

 - how to raise awareness, and inspire people to make the most of the digital world

 Overcoming barriers to digital inclusion

-- Signposting to training and support.
-This can cover links to local support available and online resources
+- signposting to training and support, covering links to local support available and online resources

-- Awareness of in-built accessibly setting of devices e.g. zoom, sticky keys, high contrast mode
+- awareness of in-built accessibly setting of devices, for example zoom, sticky keys, high contrast mode

 Tailoring training to your audience